jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 for squirrel videos.
 Can you please do this in the future?"

 Ah, much better.
-We make our customer feel better, and set better expectations, and we end up with a valuable conversation.
+We make our customer feel better, and set better expectations, and we end up in a valuable conversation.

 ## images of us

-The other part of this is how our customers get to know us as people.
+The other important part of creating a personal connection with is customer is how they get to know us as people.

-They get to know our product and personality through our videos and other support resources.
-They get to know our faces in our videos and our voice in our documentation.

-Everyone in your company is awesome.
-Similarly, almost everyone who uses your app touches your onboarding resources.
-If your customer is only connected to your support people in a support context, it's a very shallow connection.
+That first time your customer uses your app is the most important.
+They will form an opinion of you in the first run that will be *extremely* hard to change.

+So if they run into trouble, you're screwed!
+The support context is a terrible place to meet people.
+The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.

+Make sure your customer has ready access to resources that can get them through the most important steps in your application.
+In preparing those resources, think about showing off your entire company.
+You get the double benefit of customers having a smoother experience, and getting to know the people and faces behind the product.

 Use your heavy weight resources to proactively connect with your customers, before they are in need of support.
 It will result in a stronger, more valuable